Timbobeek/FutbolSurvey/README.md

 ### Things to work on

 - [x] (Refactoring) Currently, any user can sign in under different emails, should be some verification process to prevent that
-- [ ] (Ready for Push) Border radius seems just a tad bit off around the question number
+- [x] (Ready for Push) Border radius seems just a tad bit off around the question number -> ended up removing
 - [ ] (Ready for Push) The number form for the age question will convert to NaN when you hit backspace
 - [ ] Make it so that you can only edit/delete your own entry
 - [ ] (Ready for Push) Get clean green GitHub and LinkedIn logos (noticeable on phone)